meloncafe/aa-freight/README.md

 -- | -- | --
 Can add / update locations | User can add and update Eve Online contract locations, e.g. stations and upwell structures |  `add_location`
 Can access this app |Enabling the app for a user.
 This permission should be enabled for everyone who is allowed to use the app (e.g. Member state) |  `basic_access`
 Can setup contract handler | Add or updates the character for syncing contracts.
-This should be limited to users with admins / leadership privileges. |  `setup_contract_handler`
+This should be limited to users with admins / leadership privileges.
+Note that characters need to retain that permission for the update process to continue to function. |  `setup_contract_handler`
 Can use the calculator | Enables using the calculator page and the "My Contracts" page.
 This permission is usually enabled for every user with the member state. |  `use_calculator`
 Can view the contracts list | Enables viewing the page with all outstanding courier contracts  |  `view_contracts` Can see statistics | User with this permission can view the statistics page  |  `view_statistics`